-have ya heard?
-I’m currently appearing on Hart of Dixie with the lovely Rachel Bilson. she, and everyone on this show (Cress Williams, Jaime King, Scott Porter, Tim Matheson, and Wilson Bethel), are wonderful, warm people who make the set a real home. that’s why I’m smiling. write in and tell em what you think of me on the show!
+on Hart of Dixie with the lovely Rachel Bilson. she, and everyone on this show (Cress Williams, Jaime King, Scott Porter, Tim Matheson, and Wilson Bethel), are wonderful, warm people who made the set a real home. that’s why I’m smiling.

 because you missed it, or you miss it, like me.